anycable/docs.anycable.io/docs/guides/client-side.md

 ### Class-based subscriptions

-A channel class hides subscription details behind a domain API.
+A channel class wraps a subscription in an application-specific API.
 You can add methods, dispatch custom events, and intercept messages:

 ```js
 import { Channel } from '@anycable/web'